 Chief Warrant Officer Two Louis Richard Rocco was a United States Army soldier who received the Medal of Honor—the United States' highest military decoration—for his actions near the village of Katum, in the Republic of Vietnam, during the Vietnam War.
-Despite being wounded, Rocco saved three ...more
+Despite being wounded, Rocco saved three comrades from a burning helicopter. ...more

 Age: Died at 64 (1938-2002)

 Birthplace: Albuquerque, New Mexico, United States of Americasee more on Louis R. Rocco